lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ### VehicleDetection()

-On construction of a VehicleDetection object, call the base class constructor passing in the model to load specified in the command line argument FLAGS_m, the name to be used when printing out informational messages, and set the batch size to 1.
+On construction of a VehicleDetection object, the base class constructor is called passing in the model to load specified in the command line argument FLAGS_m, the name to be used when printing out informational messages, and set the batch size to 1.
 This initializes the BaseDetection subclass specifically for VehicleDetection class.

 ```cpp
     VehicleDetection() : BaseDetection(FLAGS_m, "Vehicle Detection", 1) {}